British Journal of Medical and Health Research · Scientific Writing Guide

 What Are Reference Styles in Research Papers?

 Reference styles define how sources are cited in academic writing.
-Each style has its own:
+Each referencing style follows a specific structure and formatting method for citing books, journal articles, conference papers, websites, and research documents.

 Choosing the correct style is crucial for clinical manuscript writing, research article submission, and journal publication success.